-We read yesterday on Money Marketing that the Department of Work and Pensions (DWP), after taking over the pensions dashboard project from the Treasury in October, has continued to explore and question the direction the project will go.
+We read yesterday on Money Marketing that the Department of Work and Pensions (DWP), after taking over the Pensions Dashboards project from the Treasury in October, has continued to explore and question the direction the project will go.
 These explorations could result in a decision to take the dashboard in-house and provide a single, Government-run portal for customers.

 One of the most exciting outcomes for the dashboard, from a consumer and technology perspective, is that “the dashboard” is in reality a multitude of dashboards appearing in products and services catering to different individuals.
-Here’s why this ecosystem approach is so important, and why the pensions dashboard project must continue to be built as an open platform.
+Here’s why this ecosystem approach is so important, and why the Pensions Dashboards project must continue to be built as an open platform.

 AOL & CompuServe were media titans in the early days of the Internet.
 They assembled content and services into “walled gardens”, only accessible to their subscribers.
 As everyone who built a personal homepage or made a MySpace page knows, this model was overthrown by the open access and publishing model of the World Wide Web.
 Anyone could publish content accessible by anyone else around the world.